kleinee/jns/additional_kernels/julia_on_raspberry_pi.md

 rm linux-arm
 ```

-Whilst it is possible tu run julia using the complete path to the binary, it is much easier to add a soft link in ```/usr/local/bin```:
+Whilst it is possible t0 run julia using the complete path to the binary, it is much easier to add a soft link in ```/usr/local/bin```:

 ```bash
 sudo ln -s /home/jns/julia/bin/julia /user/local/bin/julia